lakshmisudhakar/Angular/README.md

 # Meal Application with Angular
 A single‐page web application which allows users to browse Recipes.
 It uses the following open api: https://www.themealdb.com/api.php
-You can search reciepe items from the search bar.
+You can search reciepes from the search bar.

 ## Installations
 ## Angular CLI